Factorial: Continuous interpolation and non-integer generalization

 However, this formula cannot be used at integers because, for them, the $\sin\pi z$ term would produce a division by zero.
-The result of this extension process is an analytic function, the analytic continuation of the integral formula for the gamma function.
+The result of this extension process is an analytic function (more specifically a meromorphic function), the analytic continuation of the integral formula for the gamma function.
 It has a nonzero value at all complex numbers, except for the non-positive integers where it has simple poles.
 Correspondingly, this provides a definition for the factorial at all complex numbers other than the negative integers.

 One property of the gamma function, distinguishing it from other continuous interpolations of the factorials, is given by the Bohr–Mollerup theorem, which states that the gamma function (offset by one) is the only log-convex function on the positive real numbers that interpolates the factorials and obeys the same functional equation.
 A related uniqueness theorem of Helmut Wielandt states that the complex gamma function and its scalar multiples are the only holomorphic functions on the positive complex half-plane that obey the functional equation and remain bounded for complex numbers with real part between 1 and 2.

 Other complex functions that interpolate the factorial values include Hadamard's gamma function, which is an entire function over all the complex numbers, including the non-positive integers.
-In the p-adic numbers, it is not possible to continuously interpolate the factorial function directly, because the factorials of large integers (a dense subset of the p-adics) converge to zero according to Legendre's formula, forcing any continuous function that is close to their values to be zero everywhere.
+In the p-adic numbers, it is not possible to continuously interpolate the factorial function directly, because the factorials of large integers (a dense subset of the p-adic integers) converge to zero according to Legendre's formula, forcing any continuous function that is close to their values to be zero everywhere.
 Instead, the p-adic gamma function provides a continuous interpolation of a modified form of the factorial, omitting the factors in the factorial that are divisible by p.

 The digamma function is the logarithmic derivative of the gamma function.
 Just as the gamma function provides a continuous interpolation of the factorials, offset by one, the digamma function provides a continuous interpolation of the harmonic numbers, offset by the Euler–Mascheroni constant.